-This is my last post on the Phoenix audit by the Office of the Auditor General.
+This is my last post on the Phoenix audit by the Office of the Auditor-General.
 In the first of three parts (The Phoenix audit we could have had – Part 1), I talked about governance and oversight.
-Part two (The Phoenix audit we could have had – Part 2) dealt with the level of details provided in terms of state of pay.
+Part two (The Phoenix audit we could have had – Part 2) dealt with the level of details provided in terms of the state of pay.
 In both areas, there were missed opportunities galore.

 Today I want to talk about the way forward.

 There really weren’t any forward-looking ones, at least not upfront.
 They had some generic elements under governance, but that was it.

 It is pretty simple — is there a plan in place going forward that addresses major issues, is risk-based, and is written down.
 There are lots of bells and whistles beyond that, things like cost and timelines, but the most basic element is “Do they have a plan?”